-The period of gadget enchantment will be long with the Orba, but eventually you’ll want to making music.
+The period of gadget enchantment will be long with the Orba, but eventually you’ll want to make music.
 Brilliantly, that can be accomplished within moments of turning the device on, without any kind of preset fittingly.
-You’ll be able to cycle through the unit four instrument sets with a press of the middle button.
-Alternatively, you can use the Artiphon button as soft of a shift key, selecting drum, chord, bass, and lead voices instantly.
+You’ll be able to cycle through the unit’s four instrument sets with a press of the middle button.
+Alternatively, you can use the Artiphon button as sort of a shift key, selecting drum, chord, bass, and lead voices instantly.
 Should you wish to change octaves, a button press and quick finger rotation permits.
 It’s instinctive, but perhaps a bit cumbersome for live performances.

 Scalability Adds Value

 What’s great about the Orba is that it works as an accessible standalone device but it can also scale to something more powerful.
 Advanced play involves the use of gyroscopic and accelerometer input, providing the ability to pitch bend or adjust volume on the fly.
 Download either the iOS, Android, macOS or Windows app, and you’ll be able swap instrument sets.
 While the default sounds produced by the on-board chip are impressive, at present, don’t expect rich instrumentalization for sounds like strings or brass.

 Currently the sound packs are free, and while Artiphon representatives wouldn’t comment, I’d expect some additional sound banks might arrive with a cost.
 At present, there’s a few kinks to be worked out, especially when using a wireless connection.
 But the team is aware of the minor issues and seems committed to fixing any blemishes on the software side of things.
 They also hinted at additional functionality which would extend the unit’s capabilities even further.